LjupcheVasilev/reading-list-app/README.md

 - Separation of concerns - With more time I would separate all DB operations into separate files and use that
 - Tests - I would have liked to add more tests and possibly implement integration or e2e tests
 - Separate components - With more time I would have separated the components properly so they can be re-used across the app

+I also did use AI autocompletion at the start of the project before I ran out of the free autocompletion tokens as well as Cursor chat for making the UI better looking at the end.